-You will be relieved to know you will not need any stitches.
-Initially, a vacuum effect keeps the corneal flap in position.
-The cells lining the inner surface of your cornea, known as endothelial cells, pump water out to the inner part of the eye.
-This suction holds the corneal flap in place.
-During the first day or two after surgery, the outer surface of the cornea, known as the epithelium, seals the edges of the corneal flap.
-Over the next few weeks, natural substances inside your cornea bond the corneal flap to the underlying tissue.
+The cells lining the inner surface of the cornea, known as the endothelial cells, pump water to the inner part of the eye creating a suction effect that holds the flap in place.
+Over the next couple of days, the outer surface of the cornea (the epithelium) begins to seal the edges of the flap.
+Within a few weeks, the flap will have once again become completely bonded to the underlying tissue.